-Boy killed and girl hurt in Stourport-on-Severn crash
+Stourport-on-Severn: Boy, nine, dies in off-road vehicle crash

 - Published

-A boy has died and a girl has been injured in a crash in Worcestershire.
+A nine-year-old boy has died in an off-road vehicle crash in Worcestershire.

-Crews were called to reports of a single-vehicle crash off Ribbesford Road, Stourport-on-Severn, on Saturday, West Midlands Ambulance Service said.
+Police said officers and ambulance workers were called to Coney Green Farm, off Ribbesford Road, Stourport-on-Severn, at 16:45 BST on Saturday.

-They found the vehicle overturned and the boy, an occupant, in a critical condition.

-Four other people from the vehicle were assessed after the crash at 16:45 BST.
+"An off-road vehicle had overturned and one passenger, a nine-year-old boy, died at the scene," the West Mercia force said.

-The girl was treated for injuries which were not life-threatening and taken to Worcestershire Royal Hospital.
+A girl, who too was a passenger, was taken to hospital with injuries which were not life-threatening.

-A man, woman and another child were also taken to the hospital for further checks.
+A man, woman and another child were taken to hospital for further checks, a spokesperson for West Midlands Ambulance Service said.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk